 Biological parents also love these cards.

-Gratitude by this terminology is continually expressed, as nurturing is not limited to only one holiday or special occasion during each year.
+Gratitude is continually expressed, as nurturing is not limited to only one holiday or special occasion during each year.